JHmins/JHmins.github.io/README.md

 This theme is Jekyll port of [vangeltzo.com](http://vangeltzo.com/) (by [Vangelis Tzortzis](https://github.com/srekoble)).

-To learn how to install and use this theme check out the [installation guide](https://taylantatli.github.io/Halve/halve-theme/) for more information.

 ## Preview
 ![screenshot of Halve](/images/halve-home-image.png)

-See a [live version of Halve](http://taylantatli.github.io/Halve) hosted on GitHub.
+TO see a [orginal live version of Halve](http://taylantatli.github.io/Halve) hosted on GitHub.

 ### Others
 - [Jekyll](http://jekyllrb.com/)